Minecraft

 max-tick-time

-Due to the risks associated with enabling this feature, which skips ticking on some entities and blocks in a way that can affect gameplay, it’s best to set this to 1000, effectively disabling the function.
+Due to the risk associated with enabling this feature, as it skips ticking on some entities and blocks in a way that can affect gameplay, it is best to set this to 1000, which effectively disables the feature.

 mob-spawn-range

-Adjust the chunk distance from a player where mobs can spawn.
-This helps ensure fewer mobs are active in areas inaccessible to players.
-Keep this lower than the view-distance so mobs actually spawn for players.
+You can adjust the distance in chunks away from a player where mobs will spawn, which can help ensure there are fewer active mobs in an area inaccessible to players.
+Keep this number lower than the view-distance so that mobs actually spawn for players.

 Default: 8 Optimized: 6